Floorp-Projects/Floorp/testing/docs/xpcshell/index.rst

    browser/ directory (e.g. additional XPCOM services that live there) ``skip-if`` ``run-if`` ``fail-if``
    For this entire test suite, run the tests only if they meet certain conditions.
-See `Adding conditions in the xpcshell.ini manifest <#adding-conditions-through-the-add-task-or-add-test-function>`__ for how to use these properties.
+See `Adding conditions in the xpcshell.toml manifest <#adding-conditions-through-the-add-task-or-add-test-function>`__ for how to use these properties.
 ``support-files``